-You learn nonfiction techniques and how to use key fiction techniques to make your articles dramatic and compelling.
-This unique method of intertwining instruction teaches you how certain techniques of one form of writing can be used with dramatic effect to enhance the strength, interest, and readability of the other.
+Nonfiction techniques and key fiction techniques are presented to improve your writing techniques.
+This unique method of intertwining in-struction teaches you how certain techniques of one form of writing can be used with dramatic effect to enhance the strength, interest, and readability of the other.

-• Basics of Writing Stories and Articles for Publication A shorter version of the Breaking into Print course designed to teach the fundamentals of writing fiction and non-fiction for submission to a wide range of magazines published for adult readers.
+Basics of Writing Stories and Articles for Publication A shorter version of the Breaking into Print course designed to teach the fundamentals of writing fiction and non-fiction for submission to a wide range of magazines published for adult readers.
 Students write and revise one story or article to submit to a magazine.
 Students write and revise four articles or stories to submit to magazines.